Investor Relations

 Nomination Committee

-The Nominations Committee is chaired by Graham Binns and also comprises Sir Tony Baldry, Simon Barrell, Peter Fowler, and Roger Worrall (secretary).
+The Nominations Committee is chaired by Graham Binns and also comprises Sir Tony Baldry, Simon Barrell, Peter Fowler, and Jing Zhou (secretary).
 The Nominations Committee leads the process for Board Appointments and is responsible for review of the board size, structure and composition (both executive and non-executive) including any potential new applicants to ensure the board contains the right balance of skills, knowledge and experience to manage and grow the business.
 The Nominations Committee will make recommendations to the Chairman of the Board on any proposed or suggested changes to the Board with a view on the leadership needs of the business including succession planning.

 Terms of reference available here.